|A Chronology of Events -- The most comprehensive and extensively referenced chronology of Titanic's maiden voyage ever assembled.

 Rockets! -- A look at the distress socket signals that were sent up from Titanic in the early morning hours of April 15, 1912.

-Angles of Trim Vs. Time -- A revised look as to how much Titanic trimmed down by the head over time.
+Angles of Trim and Heel -- A revised look as to how much Titanic trimmed down by the head over time.

 The Deposition of Harold Godfrey Lowe -- Taken in May 1912 before the British Consulate General in New York.